maoliangcd/otas_serialization/README.md

 Yes!
 You don't need to add any `define` or configuration file to your code!
 Just apply `otas_serializer::serialize` and `otas_serializer::deserialize` to your aggregate type.

 ## Supported type
-- C++17 or above

 - all basic types(int, float, double, char...)
-- aggregate type(no consturctor function, no private members)
+- any aggregate type(no consturctor function, no private members)
-- most of STL containers
+- most of the STL containers

 Support these STL containers:
 - `std::string`